Polynomial Curve Systems are Exponentially Decaying: The thick-thin decomposition

-To do this, let $B$ be an arbitrary innermost element in $\mathcal{B}$.
-Then by Lemma~\ref{obs-3} $B$ separates two points in $P_f$, say $x$ and $y$.
+To proceed, let $B$ be an arbitrary innermost element in $\mathcal{B}$.
+Then by Lemma~\ref{obs-3}, $B$ separates two points in $P_f$, say $x$ and $y$.
 Define $\Psi(B) = x$ and save the point $y$.
-It is clear that $B$ satisfies the above property.
-Do the same things to all the other innermost elements of $\mathcal{B}$.
-Then eliminate all the innermost elements of $\mathcal{B}$ from $\mathcal{B}$ and get a new family $\mathcal{B}'$.
+Clearly, $B$ satisfies the required property.
+Do the same for all other innermost elements of $\mathcal{B}$.
+Then remove all innermost elements from $\mathcal{B}$, obtaining a new family $\mathcal{B}'$.